eddyystop/feathers-starter-react-redux-login-roles/doc/FAQ.md

 ## <a name="feathersAuth"></a> How do I use .authentication() with Redux?

-Feathers.authentication is automatically wrapper to be Redux compatible.
+Feathers.authentication is automatically wrapped to be Redux compatible.

 You can, for example, try authenticating with the stored JWT: